gaehlerm/SoftwareEngineering/README.md

 	print(city.zurich_postal_code())
 	print(city.bern_postal_code())
 ```
 If the user of this code wants to add another city, we have to do this within our own code inside the class `City`.
-This is the oposite of what the OCP says.
+This is the opposite of what the OCP says.

-Instead we can create an interface city and implement it for every city we are interessted in.
-If we are interessted in adding an additional city, we don't have to change any existing class or interface.
+Instead we can create an interface city and implement it for every city we are interested in.
+If we are interested in adding an additional city, we don't have to change any existing class or interface.
 Instead we can create a new class to extend the implementation of the city interface.
 Like this it follows the open closed principle.

 ```py
 from abc import ABC, abstractmethod